robusta-dev/robusta/docs/configuration/defining-playbooks/triggers/prometheus.rst

 ``alert.pod`` is a Kubernetes pod object.
 It will exist if the Prometheus alert had a ``pod`` label and the pod is alive when the playbook runs.
 There are also ``node``, ``deployment``, and ``daemonset`` fields.

+Refer to :ref:`Custom Python Actions` for more details.